A couple of weeks ago, I sat on the floor, staring into the hallway mirror with a distant look in my eyes….and a pair of scissors in my hand.

 Beth:”Oh come on I’ve watched loads of tutorials about this sort of thing.
 I know what I’m doing”

 I’ve always been quite chilled about my hair.
 I mean, it grows back!
-But I knew that if she made a bad job of it, Beth would be gutted and that actually she just wanted to have a go.
+But I knew that if she made a bad job of it, Beth would be gutted and that really, she just wanted to have a go.
 Cutting hair is kinda fun!

 Me: “Cut below the bobble and in as straight a line as possible”